NewsPress

 The Stillwater News Press is a newspaper published in Stillwater, Oklahoma, United States.
 It is owned by CNHI.
-As of April 2020, it changed to print editions on Tuesday, Thursday and weekend editions on Saturday with daily e-editions Tuesday through Saturday.
+As of May 2026, it changed to print editions on Tuesday, Thursday and weekend editions on Saturday with e-editions on corresponding days.

 In addition to Stillwater, the News Press covers the Payne County communities of Cushing, Glencoe, Perkins, Ripley and Yale; the Noble County communities of Morrison and Perry; Pawnee in Pawnee County; and Coyle in Logan County.